DarianneSalinas/week7-assessment/notes.md

 ...The append function has a time complexity of O(n).
 The .push method it uses has a time complexity of O(1).
 The append function itself loops over the nums array and the .push focues on the new_nums array.
 Each focus on two different arrays.

 ...The insert function has a time complexity of O(n).
 The .unshift method has a linear time complexity of O(n) as well.
-In the case of .unshift, using this method entails needing to change the indexes if adding a new element at the beginning of an array as every index of the other elements in the array mush be incremented by 1.
+In the case of .unshift, using this method entails needing to change the indexes if adding a new element at the beginning of an array as every index of the other elements in the array must be incremented by 1.